rosamakinen/rosamakinen/README.md

 <div align="center">

-***:wave:  WELCOME TO MY GITHUB :wave:***
+***:wave: HI THERE!
+WELCOME TO MY GITHUB :wave:***

 :movie_camera::computer::bulb:  ***HI!
-I'm Rosa, lighting technician turned into a developer!*** :bulb::computer::movie_camera:
+I'm Rosa, filmmaker turned into a developer!*** :bulb::computer::movie_camera:

-:honeybee:    Currently studying coding at Hive Helsinki
+:books:    Currently studying coding in C and C++ at Hive Helsinki

-:video_game:    Excited about lighting, graphics and game development
+:video_game:    Passionate about graphics, game development, and lighting.

-:fire:    Passionate about combining my skills from film industry with my programming skills
+🤓  Exited about creative problem-solving and debugging

-:books:    Learning C++, C and Unreal Engine
+:fire:    Cant wait to combine my skills from film industry with my programming skills